WHO we are… WHY we do what we do…

 Learn the HEART and meet the Joyful Eccentrics behind it all!

-The St. James Tearoom sprang up out of the recognition of a great need in society today: the need to escape the “Tyranny of the Urgent” of our modern day frenetic pace of life, to depart from the “parched landscape of fluorescent lighting and chain- restaurant sameness” (Alb.
-Journal, 2000) to rest, reflect, gain margin back into life, and above all, foster relationships in a society that at best creates shallow ones.
+The St. James Tearoom sprang up out of the recognition of a great need in society today: the need to escape the “Tyranny of the Urgent” of our modern day frenetic pace of life; to depart from the “parched landscape of fluorescent lighting and chain-restaurant sameness” (Charlotte Balcomb Lane, article on The St. James Tearoom, 2000); to rest, reflect, gain margin back into life; and to foster relationships in a society that at best creates shallow ones.
+Above all, we wanted to introduce others to the art of tea.

 The St. James Tearoom